Make your ESL Speaking Class Awesome

 The first way to make your ESL speaking class awesome is to be clear about the aims of your lesson.
 “Practicing speaking” isn’t enough.
 Something more specific like, “Introduce and practice 5 feeling words,” or “Practice using the simple past in conversation” is much better.

 It’s boring to talk to the same person all the time, in real life, or in an ESL speaking class!
 Avoid it as much as possible by switching it up.
-Click on the link above where I talk about a few ways that you can get students talking to different people.

 3.Set the Context